Search result for "North America"

 country: United States, North America

 Aquatica by SeaWorld is the newest and unfortunately least enjoyable of the Orlando water parks.
-Disney's two parks have much more style - and similar or more thrills - and Wet’n Wild has more thrills.
+Disney's two splash parks have much more style and Wet’n Wild has more thrills.
 Its 'Polynesian' design leaves the impression that a kid put 100 little colored chunks of wood together at random.
-The park's trademark tunnel slide Dolphin Plunge doesn’t really work: you slide with such velocity that for the second or two you’re in the...
+The park's trademark tunnel slide Dolphin Plunge doesn’t really work: you slide with such velocity that for the second or two you’re in the tunnel you probably...

 country: United States, North America

-While not the best in Walt Disney World, Disney’s Hollywood Studios is still the world-class theme park you would expect.
-These are the unmissables: • 'The Twilight Zone Tower of Terror' free fall ride is the best of its kind: the dropping elevator doesn’t just plunge you straight down, it takes you a bit around the hotel as well, which makes the Tower experience less predictable and more 3-dimensional.
-An absolute must.
-This Tower of Terror was Disney's...
+While not the best in Walt Disney World, Disney’s Hollywood Studios still provides the world-class experience you would expect from a Disney park.
+These are the unmissables:- 'The Twilight Zone Tower of Terror' free fall ride is the best of its kind: the dropping elevator doesn’t just plunge you straight down, it takes you a bit around the hotel as well, which makes the Tower experience less predictable and more 3-dimensional.
+An absolute must!
+This Tower of...

 country: United States, North America